-In order to compute the temporal and spatial autocorrelation scales, the data within any sounding need to be detrended (Janert 2011).
-If a trend or mean state is present in the data, then correlograms show smoothed and highamplitude periodic curves or large, negative correlations at long lags (see Supplementary Material).
+To compute the temporal and spatial autocorrelation scales, the data within any sounding need to be detrended (Janert 2011).
+If a trend or mean state is present in the data, then correlograms show smoothed and high-amplitude periodic curves or large, negative correlations at long lags (see the online supplemental material).
 Rather than using a linear detrend, median atmospheric profiles of w, T, $|V_h|$, and θ_e were used to detrend the data.
-Six detrend methods were explored: 1) no detrend; 2) detrend using median profiles from a specific date (date detrend); 3) detrend using median profiles from a specific TC (storm detrend); 4) detrend using median profiles from the entire dataset (total detrend); 5) detrend using median profiles within four radial sections from the entire dataset (radial detrend); and, 6) detrend using median profiles within four radial sections from a specific date (D+R detrend).
-The sixth method (D+R detrend) was ultimately used in this study, because it exhibited the largest autocorrelations among the most parameters, while accounting for the variance in the mean state radially, from date-to-date, and from storm-tostorm.
-The four radial sections were: 1) $\leq 1.25R^$; 2) 1.25-3R; 3) 3-5R; and, 4) 5-10R.
-It should be noted that by combining all soundings within 1.25R, data from the high-gradient region near the eyewall are used and the median state can be influenced by the soundings within the eye itself.
-Further details about the six detrending methods, their results, and comparisons can be found in the Supplementary Material.
+Six detrend methods were explored: 1) no detrend, 2) detrend using median profiles from a specific date (date detrend), 3) detrend using median profiles from a specific TC (storm detrend), 4) detrend using median profiles from the entire dataset (total detrend), 5) detrend using median profiles within four radial sections from the entire dataset (radial detrend), and 6) detrend using median profiles within four radial sections from a specific date (D+R detrend).
+The sixth method (D+R detrend) was ultimately used in this study, because it exhibited the largest autocorrelations among the most parameters, while accounting for the variance in the mean state radially, from date to date, and from storm to storm.
+The four radial sections were 1) $\leq 1.25R^$, 2) 1.25R-3R, 3) 3R-5R, and 4) 5R-10R.
+Note that, by combining all soundings within $1.25R^$, data from the high-gradient region near the eyewall are used and the median state can be influenced by the soundings within the eye itself.
+Further details about the six detrending methods, their results, and comparisons can be found in the online supplemental material.

-To calculate horizontal dropsonde-to-dropsonde autocorrelations, median profiles similar to those in Figures 1- 3 were created using 0.25-km bins from 0 to 17 km height to account for small altitudinal variations among the observations and differences in the number of data points in each sounding.
+To calculate horizontal dropsonde-to-dropsonde autocorrelations, median profiles similar to those in Figs. 1-3 were created using 0.25-km bins from 0 to 17 km height to account for small altitudinal variations among the observations and differences in the number of data points in each sounding.
 The bin size was chosen to match the altitudinal binning scheme by Nelson et al. (2019).
 Spatial dropsonde-to-dropsonde autocorrelations and corresponding distances were computed using the following equations: